-In contrast armodafinil has been shown to cause rebound insomnia and anxiety in patients who stop taking the medication abruptly after continuous usage over an extended period of time (over 2 years).
+In contrast, armodafinil has been shown to cause rebound insomnia and anxiety in patients who stop taking the medication abruptly after continuous usage over an extended period of time (over 2 years).
 It does not affect circadian rhythmicity or sleep architecture.

-It also has minimal effect on alertness during sleep and has a minimal or no effect on working memory.
+It also has a minimal effect on alertness during sleep and has a minimal or no effect on working memory.
 Modafinil has a lower abuse potential than other psychostimulants with similar effects like methylphenidate due to its relatively slow onset of action and longer half-life.

-Modafinil and armodafinil are both well tolerated, but long-term safety data for either medication is lacking due to their relatively recent FDA approval in 1998 and 2007 respectively.
+Modafinil and armodafinil are both well-tolerated, but long-term safety data for either medication is lacking due to their relatively recent FDA approval in 1998 and 2007 respectively.